-- Open the 5.7.tone_notone.ino file under the path of 3in1-kit\learning_project\5.7.tone_notone. - Or copy this code into Arduino IDE.
+- Open the 5.7.tone_notone.ino file under the path of $3in1-kit\basic_project\5.7.tone_notone$. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

-At the time when you finish uploading the codes to the R4 board, you can hear a melody containing seven notes.
+At the time when you finish uploading the codes to the R3 board, you can hear a melody containing seven notes.